Restore a volume backup

 Step 4a (Restoring to an new volume)

 If you want to restore the backup to a new volume then select the CREATE A NEW VOLUME option and click on Restore Backup.
+This options will use the default volume type SSD. should you want to use a different volume type you will have to proceed to step 4b and skip this step (step 4a).

 Step 4b (Restoring to an existing volume)